 \section{Conclusion}

-This work presents a novel framework for the simultaneous optimization of poses and 3D map, with the map represented using a 3D surfel-based parameterization.
-Additionally, we introduce a generalized \lidar{} uncertainty model, enabling accurate weighting during the optimization process.
-Our experimental results across multiple public datasets demonstrate that the proposed system outperforms existing LiDAR-based pose and map estimation methods in terms of robustness and accuracy.
-The framework achieves precise estimation of poses and map and inherently mitigates dynamic artifacts and \lidar{} skewing effects, resulting in consistent and clean maps—a critical aspect for applications requiring high-fidelity 3D representations.
-The open-source implementation of our system aims to benefit the community.
-Future work will explore enhancing scalability for even larger environments, integrating multi-modal sensor data such as cameras and inertial sensors, and extending the framework to handle highly dynamic environments explicitly.
-Additionally, we aim to investigate real-time implementations to bridge the gap between batch optimization and practical deployment in robotics and autonomous systems.
+This work introduces a novel framework for simultaneous pose and 3D map optimization, using a surfel-based map representation.
+We also propose a generalized \lidar{} uncertainty model for accurate weighting in optimization.
+Experimental results on multiple public datasets show that our system surpasses existing LiDAR-based methods in robustness and accuracy.
+It precisely estimates poses and maps while mitigating dynamic artifacts and \lidar{} skewing, producing clean, high-fidelity 3D maps.

+Our open-source implementation aims to benefit the community.
+Future work will enhance scalability for larger environments, integrate multi-modal sensor data (e.g., cameras and inertial sensors), and extend the framework to highly dynamic settings.
+Additionally, we plan to explore real-time implementations to bridge batch optimization with practical deployment in robotics and autonomous systems.